Kaushal-Dhungel/aashraya/README.md

 **Important**

 *The frontend and the backend of Aashraya are entirely separated and are kept in different repositories for modularity and scalability.*
 *This is the backend of the Aashraya app.
-It is written using Django Rest Framework and is hosted in Heroku.*
+It is written using Django Rest Framework and is hosted on Heroku.*
-*Frontend Part is written in React and is hosted in Netlify.*
+*Frontend Part is written in React and is hosted on Netlify.*
 # [Go to Frontend](https://github.com/Kaushal-Dhungel/aashraya_react)